Skip to main content

 • For a PI-initiated Stop Work Order, a justification should indicate the purpose of the request and official date to stop work.

-• For agency-imposed Stop Work Order, a copy of the letter from the agency must be sent to sps@ncsu.edu to begin processing the Stop Work Order.
+• For an agency-imposed Stop Work Order, a copy of the agency letter must be sent to sps@ncsu.edu to begin processing.

 • C&G will process the Stop Work Order upon receipt of the Award Notice from SPARCS.

-• Research Experiences for Undergraduates (REU) is awarded from a sponsoring agency for a specific student.
+• Research Experiences for Undergraduates (REU) awards are made by a sponsoring agency to specific students.

 • A change in personnel and a realignment of budget categories should be processed as PMR Type Other.

-• Participant Support Cost (PSC} requires written prior approval from the agency to reallocate funds provided for PSC.
+• Participant Support Cost (PSC) requires prior written approval from the agency to reallocate funds for PSC.

 • A request should be processed as PMR Type Other.